mrshll1001/thesis/src/designing_accounting_tools.md

 + Other details of the workshops were captured through fieldnotes.

 ### Iterative Development and Design
++ Performed across six months October 2016 -> April 2017 with Patchwork taking the form of fairly standard iterative design work.
++ Accounting Scrapbook was built first to allow a collection process for the data to be performed.
++ Rosemary was built second to give the data somewhere to go.
++ Informal 'crit' sessions were performed across the six months integrated into regular fieldwork sessions where possible.

++ In May Edbert's House expressed interest in joining the research (actually Patrick roped them in but they genuinely seemed keen)
++ An initial meeting with them at their project also involved Gateshead Older People's Assembly (GOPA) who both agreed to be part of the research.
++ Several meetings were had with Edbert's House and GOPA initially to scope how they would be involved, including several "training" sessions on how to use the software that was produced.
++ Edbert's House raised several points about the current design of the software and suggested improvements.
++ Some of these were ratified with GOPA.
++ These will be discussed in depth later.
++ To accommodate these new enthusiastic participants changes were made to the systems across the month of May and into June.

++ The initial designs were deployed for evaluation in June, which is discussed later.

 System Details and Design Rationale
 -----------------------------------